lensisle/grid-camera-haxe-flixel/README.md

 # HaxeFlixel GridCamera

-HaxeFlixel GridCamera is a tiny class for HaxeFlixel that emulates the screen transition effect of the The Legend of Zelda 2D.
+HaxeFlixel GridCamera is a tiny class for HaxeFlixel that emulates the screen transition effect of the first The Legend of Zelda game.

 Example: